ginkov/ansible-tran/docs/developing_modules.rst

 Module Provided 'Facts'
 ```````````````````````

-Ansible 自带的 'setup' 模块module that ships with Ansible provides many variables about a system that can be used in playbooks
+Ansible 自带的 'setup' 模块 that ships with Ansible provides many variables about a system that can be used in playbooks
 and templates.
 However, it's possible to also add your own facts without modifying the system module.
 To do
 this, just have the module return a `ansible_facts` key, like so, along with other return data::